Meet our Rangers

 Tim’s favourite Kingfisher Bay Resort activity - Personalised Tours

-Ranger Bridget
+Ranger Chelsea

-Bridget's favourite activity - Ranger-guided Great Sandy Straits Walk
+Chelsea's favourite activity - Ranger-guided Canoe Paddle

 Jermaine La Rocca